 Smart plugs: Considerations before buying

-Most, if not all, smart plugs are Wi-Fi enabled so, as long as you've got a smartphone with a signal, you should be able to ping them a message to turn on or off.
+Most, if not all, smart plugs have Wi-Fi built in so, as long as you've got a smartphone with a signal, you should be able to ping them a message to turn on or off.
 There's usually a dedicated app for this - or there's a section in a brand's smart home app - to do this.

-However, if you want to take things further and add your smart plugs to your home automations - be sure to check whether the one you're considering buying has Alexa / Google Assistant / HomeKit compatibility, or can be controlled using smart home hubs such as Wink, or automation apps such as IFTTT, Yonomi or Stringify.
+However, if you want to take things further and add your smart plugs to your home automations - be sure to check whether the one you're considering buying has Alexa / Google Assistant / HomeKit compatibility, or can be controlled using smart home hubs such as Wink, or automation apps such as IFTTT or Yonomi.

 As well as power up or down controls, smart plugs also offer additional extras such as energy use monitoring - with some devices even giving you a monetary value of how much your devices are costing to run.